Sarum College logo

 Develop your ministry in spiritual direction

-The Sarum Course in Spiritual Direction is at the core of this learning stream: a two-year programme which aims to equip those who are called to this ministry to confidently and competently accompany others.
+The Sarum Course in Spiritual Direction at the core of this learning stream is a programme which aims to equip those who are called to this ministry to confidently and competently accompany others.

-The course is designed to provide a balanced learning environment, blending personal and spiritual formation with skills development.
+Designed to provide a balanced learning environment, the programme blends personal and spiritual formation with skills development.
 Alongside the course, there are peer learning opportunities such as Spiritual Directors Forums.

 I was in no way disappointed!